 The SIMP addresses the management challenges of five key topics identified by the local managers, prioritized and endorsed by the by the Cooperation’s governing body, the Wadden Sea Board (WSB).
 These key topics relate to human activities relying on ecosystem services and taking place inside and adjacent to the World Heritage property: 1) fisheries, 2) tourism, 3) shipping and ports, 4) renewable energy and energy from oil and gas and 5) coastal flood defence and protection measures.
 These key topics are challenging to handle for their political and socio-economic importance.
 The recommendations that may result during the SIMP consultation phase in 2021 for these five key management topics will represent updated and adapted proposals for management improvement and coordination (i.e. operational and strategic procedures: who and how to include, potential actions and strategies).
 Recommendations are meant to improve cooperation and not to prohibit activities.
 Recommendations are directed by the TWSC Guiding Principle and consider the crosscutting influence of climate change effects.
 Section 4 presents the main results of the Climate Vulnerability Index (CVI) assessment in the Wadden Sea and a summary of the progress to date in the content of each of the key topics.
 Additionally, as an example and indication of the aspired level of ambition, the key topic renewable energy includes a summary of the common policy, regulations, threats and opportunities to the OUV and preliminary recommendations.

-As science and research, monitoring and assessment, knowledge management education, communication and partnerships are fundamental mechanisms to support management in the Wadden Sea, useful information for managers is given in Section 6.
+As science and research, monitoring and assessment, knowledge management and transfer, education, communication and partnerships are fundamental mechanisms to support management in the Wadden Sea, useful information for managers is given in Section 6.
 Figure 1 shows the mechanisms to support management on the lower outer semi arc.

 Additionally, the SIMP featuring the inscription of the Wadden Sea as a World Heritage property highlights its global role and is linked to global responsibilities.
 Cooperation with partners worldwide is instrumental and supportive for the long-term protection of the Wadden Sea (Section 7).